Grants and benefits to help you pay your energy bills

 Pension Age Winter Heating Payment

-It’s paid once a year to older people that have reached State Pension age and get certain benefits to help you pay for heating during the winter.
-You’ll get the payment if you or your partner get one of these benefits:
+It’s paid once a year to older people that have reached State Pension age to help you pay for heating during the winter.

-You won’t need to apply for Pension Age Winter Heating Payment.
-You’ll get it automatically if you’re eligible.
+You don't normally need to apply for Pension Age Winter Heating Payment.
+You’ll usually get it automatically if you’re eligible.

 Read more about Pension Age Winter Heating Payment.